official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 “… strong diplomatic and presentational need for the support, and perhaps involvement, of a few key allies – with the UK close to the top of the list.
 They of

-31 UN Security Council, 15 August 2002, ‘Letter dated 15 August 2002 from the Permanent Representative
+[^31]: UN Security Council, 15 August 2002, ‘Letter dated 15 August 2002 from the Permanent Representative
-of Iraq to the United Nations addressed to the Secretary‑General’ attaching ‘Letter Sabri to Annan, 15 August 2002’, (S/2002/939).
+15 August 2002’, (S/2002/939).
-32 Letter Brenton to Private Secretary [FCO], 15 August 2002, ‘Iraq’.
+[^32]: Letter Brenton to Private Secretary [FCO], 15 August 2002, ‘Iraq’.

 108

-The Report of the Iraq Inquirycourse recognise that allied support would be much easier to achieve if they could get Security Council endorsement for military action.
+course recognise that allied support would be much easier to achieve if they could get Security Council endorsement for military action.
 They are already playing the inspections issue in the Council with a view to putting Saddam clearly in the wrong.
 But they claim they … have sufficient legal justification for military action